 The leaves will dry up and fall off indicating that your plant has entered a dormant state.
 It sounds cruel, but dormancy is necessary for the lifecycle of amaryllis bulbs.
 When a new flower stalk appears, you can move the bulb to a warm, sunny window and begin watering it again rotating the pot ¼ turn every 2 to 3 days to prevent the stalk from growing towards the sun.

 How to Care For Your Amaryllis Bulb After it Finishes Blooming

 Just like your outdoor spring bulbs, once your amaryllis flowers die, its bulb will need to rebuild its nutrient supply through its foliage.
 Leave the bulb in a sunny window and continue to water sparingly.
 You should feed it once a month with a liquid fertilizer to help it along.
 When all danger of frost has passed, you can bring the pot outside or even plant it in the ground.

 You will notice small bulblets growing around the base of your bulb.
 These are new bulbs forming.
-You can remove them from your bulb, pot them up and allow them to grow.
+You can remove any that have their own roots from your bulb, pot them up and allow them to grow.
 Within 2 to 3 years, they will be large enough to bloom.

 Growing amaryllis indoors is easier than you might think.
 With a little care (and a little cruelty), you can enjoy their spectacular trumpet flowers year after year.